menu

 Setting & Lifestyle

-Grafton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Grafton is a great place for families with children to consider.
+First of all, many other families with children live here, making Grafton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Grafton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Grafton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Grafton, however, is that residents on average have to contend with a long commute, spending on average 33.47 minutes every day commuting to work.

-Grafton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Grafton doesn't have a public transportation system that people use for their commute.

 Demographics

-The percentage of people in Grafton who are college-educated is somewhat higher than the average US community of 21.84%: 27.54% of adults in Grafton have at least a bachelor's degree.
+The overall education level of Grafton is somewhat higher than in the average US city of 21.84%: 27.54% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Grafton in 2022 was $49,186, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $196,744 for a family of four.